 Time Out says

-Guy Ritchie's high-octane take on the myths and legends of King Arthur is ridiculous but enjoyable.
+Guy Ritchie's hi-octane take on the myths and legends of King Arthur is ridiculous but enjoyable

-Buried in the fog of Ritchie’s movie are the usual beats of the Arthurian story: the sword in the stone, knights, the lady in the lake and, finally, the round table.
-This Arthur grows up wheeling and dealing in grimy "Londinium" unaware that he’s the son of murdered king Uther Pendragon (Eric Bana).
-Ritchie also throws in cheeky London geezers, giant elephants, enormous snakes, lots of freaky eyeball shots and a vision of Camelot that’s dark and Gothic (minus Merlin, the film’s wizarding presence is played by Astrid Bergès-Frisbey as the weirdly unexplained young mystic the Mage).
+Buried in the fog of Ritchie’s movie are the usual beats of the Arthurian story – the sword in the stone, knights, the lady in the lake and, finally, the round table.
+This Arthur grows up wheeling and dealing in grimy ‘Londinium’ unaware that he’s the son of murdered king Uther Pendragon (Eric Bana).
+Ritchie also throws in cheeky London geezers, giant elephants, enormous snakes, lots of freaky eyeball shots and a vision of Camelot that’s dark and Gothic (minus Merlin; the film’s wizarding presence is Astrid Bergès-Frisbey as the weirdly unexplained young mystic The Mage).

 Cast and crew